-Founded nearly a century ago in Washington, DC, Covington & Burling LLP today is recognized as a leading international law firm, with more than 850 lawyers practicing in Beijing, Brussels, London, New York, San Diego, San Francisco, Seoul, Shanghai, Silicon Valley, and Washington.
+Founded nearly a century ago in Washington, DC, Covington & Burling LLP today is recognized as a leading international law firm, with more than 850 lawyers practicing in Beijing, Brussels, London, Los Angeles, New York, San Francisco, Seoul, Shanghai, Silicon Valley, and Washington.
 The firm has a reputation for the quality of its work, its sophistication in complex regulatory, corporate and litigation matters, deep loyalty to its clients, and its commitment to the highest professional and ethical standards.
 We advise and represent major companies of all types, including leading software and high-technology companies, major pharmaceutical and biotechnology companies, firms operating in the oil and gas sector, defense contractors, manufacturing and consumer products entities, financial institutions, and media companies as well as foreign governments and international organizations.

 Covington has long been highly regarded for the global scope and breadth of its international practice, including its work for clients in China and throughout Asia.
 The firm has decades of experience in the region, and we frequently serve as advisors or advocates on projects and transactions presenting novel and complex issues of pan-Asian scope and importance.
 We are honored to represent leading Asian, American, and other companies operating in Asia, including companies active in virtually all sectors of Asia’s economy that range from established multinational corporations to smaller firms in the initial stages of operations.